GiovanniFerrara/my-cv/content/jobs/esb/index.md

 type: job
 ---

-- Working remotely with a team of developers, building an interface for a web app that connects players of Battlefield V for online competitive live matches.
-- Technologies/frameworks used: Node.js, Express, MongoDB, Mongoose, Passport, Socket.io, Jest, Supertest.
+- Working remotely with in a team, building the backend in web app that connects players of Battlefield V for online competitive live matches.
+Technologies used: Node.js, Express, MongoDB, Socket.io and more...